marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Course Prerequisites

-There are no absolute prerequisites for the course, but you are expected to be familiar with basic mathematical functions, i.e. y(x) = 8 x^2 + 3, and you will be expected to numerically quantify results.
-Prior experience with programming and familiarity with basic matrix multiplication will also be helpful, but are not necessary as they will be introduced.
+There are no absolute prerequisites for the course, but you are expected to be familiar with basic mathematical functions and concepts, and you will be asked to perform quantitative calcualtions.
+Prior experience with programming and familiarity with matrix multiplication will be helpful, but is not necessary as they will be introduced.

 ## Requirements